 Energy efficiency rating

 All new machines are rated from A to A+++.
 Older machines are rated from G to A+++.
 A+++ is the highest rating.
+A higher rated fridge will use less power and will save you money in the long run on energy bills.

 Chest freezers will have more space but will generally need to be kept in a utility room or garage because of their size and the fact that they open from the top.
 Upright freezers are generally the same width as a fridge and may fit under the counter.